Let's start caring for your emotions!

 The first step is to notice and acknowledge that you’re emotionally eating.

-After my 15th time binge eating my Trader Joe’s treats, I stopped myself.
+After my 90th time binge eating my Trader Joe’s treats, I stopped myself.
 I was literally crying as I was eating a cupcake when I realized this was a pattern.
-It was something I was repeatedly doing that I could finally see wasn’t actually helping me.
+It was something I was repeatedly doing that I could finally see wasn’t actually helping me feel any better.

-I also discovered in that moment that maybe I had some deeper issues that were bothering me.
+I also discovered in that moment that I probably had some deeper issues that were bothering me.
+That maybe there was something more I needed than another treat.

 So, try to notice if you have your own habit, such as eating a tub of ice cream by yourself every night in front of the TV.
 Even if you don’t stop yourself from doing it, all you have to do is become aware of it.

 Once you do, make sure to congratulate yourself!
 Even the fact of noticing it is a huge step, the first step to making change.
-So, you’re a badass, good job!
+So, you’re a bad b*tch, good job!

 Shame is not your friend.
 As you start noticing that you’ve got the habit of emotional eating, try not to shame yourself.